VishwamAI/alpha-quantum/README.md

 ## Contact
 For support or inquiries, please contact the project maintainers:

-- John Doe: john.doe@example.com
+- kasinadhsarma: kasinadhsarma.in
-- Jane Smith: jane.smith@example.com
+- gmail: kasinadhsarma@gmail.com
 You can also open an issue on our GitHub repository for bug reports or feature requests.